teancom/codex/vault-ca.md

 exclude_cn_from_sans=true
 ```

 We created our certificate.
 Now read it back and lets setup the internal url
 to use this CA service.
-You will need the internal ip address of the bastion hoset.
+You will need the internal ip address of the bastion host.

 ```bash
 curl -s http://localhost:8200/v1/codex-root-ca/ca/pem | openssl x509 -text
 vault write codex-root-ca/config/urls issuing_certificates="http://10.30.0.211:8200/v1/codex-root-ca"
 ```

 ### Build the Operations Intermediate Certificate Authority

 We are going to create the operations intermidiate certificate authority with a maximum of time live of approximately 5 years.
 The difference will create a key and a certificate signing request (CSR).
 Then we will sign CSR using or Root certificate service.
 The signed certificate will then be stored in the our operations certificate authority vault